ashwinbittu/manageinfra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this project we deploy the `App layer` of <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">Conitno Sample Application</a> on an existing VPC in ap-southeast-2 region.
+We will be using Terraform Cloud account for storing the ENV state and its provisiononig purposes.
+All the Terraform calls with be done using <a href="https://github.com/hashicorp/terraform-guides/tree/master/operations/automation-script">`Terraform API`</a> and NOT CLI.
 As part of this the following AWS resources are created:

 * The script uses existing Terraform Module <a href="https://github.com/ashwinbittu/terraform-aws-ec2-contino">`ec2`</a>  to provision 3 `t3.micro` EC2 instances in the following Availability Zones and Subnets.